DifferentiableUniverseInitiative/GalFlow/README.md

 # GalFlow
-A TensorFlow reimplementation of GalSim
+A TensorFlow reimplementation of GalSim (yes, not ambitious at all ^^'')

 This repository is meant to host TensorFlow implementations of useful GalSim functions.